 Exercise and Recovery

 Substance abuse takes a toll on the user’s body.
 Addicts tend to ignore their health even when it shows signs of decline.
-Regular exercise is part of our addiction medicine program at Bluff Plantation.
+Regular exercise is part of our addiction medicine program at Bluff.
 Improved physical wellness defends against stress and cravings, while exercise in general releases natural endorphins—the “feel good” hormones responsible for keeping us happy and optimistic.
 At our luxury rehab center in Georgia, we work with our patients to develop a realistic fitness plan that can be maintained post-treatment.
 Yoga is an excellent focus for wellness with it’s holistic philosophy and welcoming of all personal fitness levels.
 Connecting with exercise groups within residing communities provide addicts with an additional network of support.

 Benefits of Yoga

 Yoga offers several specific benefits to the alcoholic or drug addict interested in holistic addiction treatment.